connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 Due to the high variance in the risk level of these three types of brain tumors, an early and accurate diagnosis of the specific type of brain tumor is crucial to allow patients to receive timely treatment and an appropriate plan of care.
 Diagnosis of brain tumors typically begins with Magnetic Resonance Imaging (MRI) scans to observe that a tumor is present.
 After an MRI scan shows a patient has a brain, doctors will determine the type of brain tumor by conducting a biopsy or surgery.
 This process has large financial and time costs, and a machine learning approach to brain tumor classification from MRIs could greatly improve patient outcomes.

 ## 2. Problem Definition
-Construct a deep learning convolution neural network (CNN) model to classify brain tumors as gliomas, meningiomas, and pituitary tumors, using 2D MRI brain scans.
+Construct a deep learning convolution neural network (CNN) model to classify brain tumors as gliomas, meningiomas, and pituitary tumors, using 2D slices from MRI brain scans.

 ## 3. Data Collection